What’s Apple Fish like?

-WHAT’S THE SCOOP?
-This stunning two-bed bungalow is right on the Kent coast.
+This stunning bungalow is right on the Kent coast.
 The recently-refurbished property is light and bright has a nautical theme throughout, with cute printed blinds and limited-edition artwork on the walls.

 A shingle beach is just outside the front door and you can enjoy panoramic views of Folkestone and the famous White Cliffs of Dover from the lounge window.
 In short, it’s the perfect place to relax, enjoy bracing walks along the waterfront and take in lungfuls of fresh sea air.

-ARE MUDDY PAWS WELCOME?
-Yep.
-There’s a large, secure garden for dogs to explore with both grassy and paved areas – and if your four-legged friend is anything like Ernie, they will enjoy running out to greet the miniature steam trains of the Romney, Hythe & Dymchurch Railway as they chug past.
+Very.
+There’s a large, secure garden for dogs to explore with both grassy and paved areas.
+If your four-legged friend is anything like Ernie, they will enjoy running out to greet the miniature steam trains of the Romney, Hythe & Dymchurch Railway as they chug past.
 A pack of doggy treats is included in the welcome pack, too (see below).

-AND WHEN I’M DOG TIRED?
-Take your pick from a light and airy double room with views over the garden or the spacious twin bedroom at the front of the bungalow.
+There are two bedrooms – a light and airy double room with views over the garden and a spacious twin at the front of the bungalow.
 Both have lovely, comfy beds and a good night’s sleep is practically guaranteed.

 Apple Fish also comes stocked with plenty of goodies to help you unwind, from board games to books and DVDs for both adults and children.
 There’s an excellent wifi connection, too.